ndiego/icon-block/README.md

 ## Extensibility

-The Icon Block includes a handful of extensibility features allowing you to tailor the block to meet your needs.
+The Icon Block includes a handful of extensibility features, allowing you to tailor the block to meet your needs.

 ### Hooks & Filters